Cook–Levin theorem: Contributions

 combinatorial problems", generated renewed interest in Cook's paper by providing a list of 21 NP-complete problems.
 Karp also introduced the notion of completeness used in the current definition of NP-completeness (i.e., by polynomial-time many-one reduction).
 Cook and Karp each received a Turing Award for this work.

 The theoretical interest in NP-completeness was also enhanced by the work of Theodore P. Baker, John Gill, and Robert Solovay who showed, in 1975, that solving NP-problems in certain oracle machine models requires exponential time.
 That is, there exists an oracle A such that, for all subexponential deterministic-time complexity classes T, the relativized complexity class NP^{A} is not a subset of T^{A}.
 In particular, for this oracle, P^{A} ≠ NP^{A}.

 In the USSR, a result equivalent to Baker, Gill, and Solovay's was published in 1969 by M. Dekhtiar.
-Later Leonid Levin's paper, "Universal search problems", was published in 1973, although it was mentioned in talks and submitted for publication a few years earlier.
+Later Leonid Levin's paper, "Universal search problems", (Note: Levin (1973).
+Translated into English by Trakhtenbrot 1984.) was published in 1973, although it was mentioned in talks and submitted for publication a few years earlier.

 Levin's approach was slightly different from Cook's and Karp's in that he considered search problems, which require finding solutions rather than simply determining existence.
 He provided six such NP-complete search problems, or universal problems.

 Additionally he found for each of these problems an algorithm that solves it in optimal time (in particular, these algorithms run in polynomial time if and only if P = NP).